maxstollmayer/chessGPT/README.md

-# GPT-Chess
+# chessGPT

-Play chess with chatGPT.
+Play chess with GPT in your terminal.

 ## Quick Start